 The Bender's Big Score DVD comes with a bonus, full-length Everybody Loves Hypnotoad episode.

 Among other things, this episode contains a commercial for the Everybody Loves Hypnotoad Season One DVD boxset: all 365 episodes, with deleted scenes (indistinguishable from the rest of the show), hilarious outtakes (including one where the toad is shown upside down) and director's commentary (take a gue-ALL GLORY TO THE HYPNOTOAD).

-The brain slugs are a borderline example, able to control their hosts through simple contact with their heads.
-There are hey have the alien cats who enslave people through cuteness, and "the psychic worms from Rigel IX who control everything we do."
+There are also the alien cats who enslave people through cuteness, and the opening song to The Wild Green Yonder mentions "the psychic worms from Rigel IX who control everything we do."
 Nibbler can do it as well.

 The Invader Zim episode "Rise of the Zitboy" features one of the more bizarre examples: Zim develops an enormous pimple on the side of his head that can hypnotize people into submission by jiggling.
 He dresses it up with a doodled-on face (actually GIR's doing) and a little puppet body and goes to school, passing it off as his new friend "Pustulio" - and soon, Pustulio is everyone's new friend until it explodes.

 Starro (see Comics) appears twice in the DCAU.
 The first time was in the Superman: The Animated Series episode "The Main Man".
 It was just a cameo, and its appearance was overshadowed by Lobo and the plot.
 At the end, it and all the other animals seen are provided a home at the Fortress of Solitude.
 Its second appearance was in Batman Beyond.
 It has taken control of Superman and attached itself to his chest.